tkurki/pebblejs/README.md

 Whether you have a color Pebble or not, you will want to test your app in all platforms.
 You can see how your app looks in multiple platforms with the following local SDK command or by changing the current platform in CloudPebble.

-> `pebble build && pebble install --emulator=aplite && pebble install --emulator=basalt && pebble install --emulator=chalk`
+> `pebble build && pebble install --emulator=aplite && pebble install --emulator=basalt && pebble install --emulator=chalk && pebble install --emulator=diorite`

 Using too much color such as in the previous example can be overwhelming however.
 Just using one color that stands out in a single place can have a more defined effect and remain readable.